notwaldorf/notwaldorf.github.com/_posts/2021-10-15-hashicollab.markdown

 Most importantly, I made something that is in 46 humans’ hands.
 I hope they liked it!!!

-I would love to do this again, so if you’re a conference or a company that thinks was a cool idea and want to do this with your speakers or employees, [send me an email](mailto:mdinculescu@gmail.com)!
+I would love to do this again, so if you’re a conference or a company that thinks this was a cool idea and want to do this for <i>your</i> speakers or employees, [send me an email](mailto:mdinculescu@gmail.com) !
 I’ve got way more ideas where this came from and nothing to do with them.